dn691997/daily-planner/README.md

 Show Time and Date on Top for Webpage with Javascript built-in Date() function

-divide planner into morning, noon and night
+divide planner into morning, afternoon and night

 allow input into text area and click save to save